Master of Urban and Regional Planning

 Job prospects are very good.
 Southern California will grow rapidly in the next decade; planners are needed to manage that growth.
 Recently, there has been growth in the areas of GIS, environmental planning, transportation planning, economic development and telecommunications.

-Measures of Student Achievement: Planning Accreditation Board (PAB) 7D/Public Information
+Measures of Student Achievement: Planning Accreditation Board (PAB) 1F/Public Information

-The Department accepts applications for Fall quarter only.
+The Department accepts applications for Fall semester only.

 To be considered for admissions, you are required to submit materials to both the University Admissions Office and to the Department of Urban and Regional Planning.
 Please pay close attention to the procedures and deadlines for all required materials.